cloudysideup/ai4se-presentation/slides.md

 # How will AI help?

 - Parse Functional, Non-Functional and Domain Requirements
-  - "focus on specific tasks such as design pattern identification,...requirement classification, extraction, traceability, validation, generation and completeness enhancement" (M. Pezze et al, p10)
+  - "focus on specific tasks such as design pattern identification,...requirement classification, extraction, traceability, validation, generation and completeness enhancement" (M. Pezze et al p10)

 - Recommend design decisions based on requirements
-  - "method based on [AI] models was presented to classify software requirements automatically...results showed they can successfully classify the requirements" (Khayashi, pp7-8)
+  - "method based on [AI] models was presented to classify software requirements automatically...results showed they can successfully classify the requirements" (Khayashi pp7-8)
-  - "suggest requirements prioritization by analyzing technical dependencies, project goals, and historical data...have domain experts validate the results" (Arora, p8)
+  - "suggest requirements prioritization by analyzing technical dependencies, project goals, and historical data...have domain experts validate the results" (Arora p8)

 ---
 layout: cover